curiouscarp/curiouscarp.github.io/_posts/2024-06-07-Prototype.md

 To make the model better, one might be able to predict sharpe ratios as a gauge for risk adjusted return.
 That said, the dividends add complexity, since I wouldn't just be looking at stock returns.
 There would have to be a total return and the adjustments to the price series data are non trivial.
+I am looking at additional Python libraries to tackle the problem.

 Figure 1: Features